 Seven years ago, when I shaved my head, there wasn’t a whole lot of support on the subject of gray hair, but thanks to several authors who have written books and bloggers who have written about the subject and Facebook to connect all the gray beauties out there, there is a great deal of support and camaraderie on line.

-I hope that by sharing my story I may have inspired you to take plunge, and do something drastic, epic and perhaps life-changing…together we will make it more than just ‘okay’ to go gray – we will make it ‘in’, ‘chic’ ‘the new glam’, and safe to have a new kind of sophisticated, sexy, wise and cool look.
+I hope that by sharing my story I may have inspired you to take the plunge and do something drastic, epic, and perhaps life-changing… Together we will make it more than just ‘okay’ to go gray – we will make it ‘in,’ ‘chic,’ ‘the new glam,’ and safe to have a new kind of sophisticated, sexy, wise and cool look.

 Something inside me opened up when I shaved my head.
 It made me look at my vanity, my vulnerability, and my judgments.
 I learned that confidence depends on attitude and the way we carry ourselves.
 A weight was lifted, a new me emerged, and it still feels really great to have done something so bold and dramatic that I can look back on and be proud of, and still enjoy the attention, compliments, and freedom to this day.

-Shira Levy is a dedicated Mother of 3 who homeschooled her children with her husband, runs a home-based educational software business with her family and is a real estate investor.
-She is also a vegan / raw food chef, an artist, musician, and Toastmaster.
+Shira Levy is a dedicated mother of three who homeschooled her children with her husband, runs a home-based educational software business with her family, and is a real estate investor.
+She is also a vegan/raw food chef, an artist, musician, and Toastmaster.